 I’ve come to realise in my years as a professional organiser but also from personal experience that many of us find it easier to let go when we think of someone who might enjoy our item as much or even more than we did.

 I mentioned earlier that books used to be a category of items difficult for me to let go of.
 Today, I don’t keep books I’ve read except for some reference materials such as business and self-help books.
 What helped me part with them was the realisation that they had served their purpose for me but could be enjoyed by someone else.
-One of my greatest satisfactions in reading a book has become to figure out who I can pass it on and who might enjoy it.
+One of my greatest satisfactions in reading a book has become figuring out who I can pass it on to and who might enjoy it.

 Now it shouldn’t be assumed that people want our stuff.
 So, it’s important not to force your items onto someone but to be respectful and let them decide if they want it or not.
 At the end of the day, you don’t want your stuff cluttering someone else’s life.